christianblos/demo-player-setup-endpoint/README.md

 This is a demo project for a player setup API endpoint that accepts a groovy script to set up a player.
+See my blog post [The Player Setup Endpoint – Let the Frontend run Backend code](https://tech.innogames.com/the-player-setup-endpoint-let-the-frontend-run-backend-code/).

 Start the application via `./gradlew bootRun`.